valentinbreiz/PS4-Linux-Loader/README.md

 - Clean code

 ## Credits and links
-Thanks to kR105, 2much4u, Darbnes and the team fail0verflow
+Thanks to 2much4u, Darbnes and jiangwei.

 Useful links: